5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 <summary><strong>How to install macOS</strong></summary>

 ### Installing macOS
 If you have already have macOS installed but want to perform a clean install, you can either download macOS from the App Store or use [**ANYmacOS**](https://www.sl-soft.de/en/anymacos/).
-It's a hassle-free App than can download High Sierra, Catalina and Big Sur and also create a USB Installer for you.
+It's a hassle-free App than can download macOS High Sierra, Catalina, Big Sur and Monterey and also create a USB Installer for you.

 If you are on Windows or Linux follow the guide provided by [Dortania](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/#making-the-installer)
 </details>